GitLab Commands

 --type debug):Map files (

-This command uploads artifacts to S3 storage only.
-GitLab’s built-in storage is not supported.
-The commit SHA is required to identify where to store the artifacts.
-Only the artifacts under the specified folder will be downloaded in-place.
-If no folder is specified, the artifacts under the current directory will be downloaded.
+This command uploads to S3 only; GitLab built-in storage is not supported.
+If the commit SHA is omitted, it is resolved from PIPELINE_COMMIT_SHA or the latest commit on the selected branch.
+If you provide a folder, only artifacts under that folder are uploaded.
+If no folder is specified, artifacts under the current directory are uploaded.

 Options: